LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 stimulus degradations like reverberation.
-In fact, we failed to see any effect of stimulus degradation in the pupillary response, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor with more severe degradation  ofthe signal’s spectral resolution through noise vocoding (Experiment 2).
+In fact, we failed to see any effect of stimulus degradation in the pupillary response, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor with more severe degradation of the signal’s spectral resolution through noise vocoding (Experiment 2).
 We believe the key difference lies in our choice of
 stimuli: detecting a target letter in a sequence of spoken letters is not the same kind of task as computing the meaning of a well-formed sentence, and our